-- 1) Side Slope: Maximum Grade for earth slopes within wetted area: - a) 3H:1V Areas not mown - b) 4H:1V Areas to be mown - 2) Maximum Depth: - a) Maximum ponding depth in parking lots is 9 inches. - 3) Safety Fencing: Safety fences shall be installed on all facilities with any of the following conditions: - a) Where fences are required by local building codes. - b) The designed ponding depth is 4 feet or greater. - c) Areas where small children are present, as required by the local building jurisdiction. - d) Where water depths either exceed 3 feet for more than 24 hours or are permanently wet and have side slopes steeper than 3H:1V. - e) Where slopes are equal to or steeper than 1.5H:1V. - 4) Freeboard: Unless approved otherwise by the local jurisdiction, freeboard of 6 inches must be provided in facilities with a floor area less than 800 square feet, 12 inches of freeboard must be provided in all other cases, or as shown on applicable standard drawings in Appendix F. - 5) Overflow: All stormwater facilities must be designed to address any overflow above the facility's design storm and have a designated overflow structure capable of safely passing the 25-year storm to an approved location.
-Overflow calculations must be submitted with the stormwater report. - 6) Spillways: Facilities built aboveground using walls or berms to impound water must have spillways constructed of non-erodable material which discharge to an approved location. - 7) Stormwater Facility Proximity: The Retention or Treatment area of a Stormwater Facility must be located per the criteria below: - a) Minimum of 10 feet from structural foundations (Impermeable Liners may be installed in-lieu of the 10-foot separation). - b) Minimum of 10 feet from underground tanks (Impermeable Liners may be installed in-lieu of the 10-foot separation). - c) Retention BMPs located near property lines must be designed and located such that they do not adversely affect adjacent properties. - d) As approved by the reviewing agency. - 8) Energy Dissipation: Energy dissipation must be placed at each entry and exit point to a facility, as well as any outfall.
-Energy dissipation must be constructed of non-erodible material such as
+- 1) Side Slope: Maximum Grade for earth slopes within wetted area: - a) 3H:1V Areas not mown - b) 4H:1V Areas to be mown - 2) Maximum Depth: - a) Maximum ponding depth in parking lots is 9 inches.
+Stormwater water may not be ponded in gravel parking areas.
+Ponding of stormwater in landscaped areas is allowed. - 3) Safety Fencing: Safety fences shall be installed on all facilities with any of the following conditions: - a) Where fences are required by local building codes. - b) The designed ponding depth is 4 feet or greater. - c) Areas where small children are present, as required by the local building jurisdiction. - d) Where water depths either exceed 3 feet for more than 24 hours or are permanently wet and have side slopes steeper than 3H:1V. - e) Where slopes are equal to or steeper than 1.5H:1V. - 4) Overflow: All facilities must be designed with an overflow structure to avoid flooding.
+The overflow structure shall be designed to convey the 10 year storm in conjunction with the Freeboard standards in this section. - 5) Freeboard: Freeboard for Treatment, Retention, and Detention facilities shall be per the following: - a) For facilities that provide treatment and/or store less than 5,000 cubic feet of water, Freeboard shall be 6 inches measured from the maximum 10 year water surface flowing over the overflow structure assuming the orifice is plugged. - b) For facilities that store more than 5,000 cubic feet of water, Freeboard shall be 12 inches measured from the 10 year water surface or the facility overflow, whichever is higher.
+Accounting for flow from the orifice is allowable.
+Accounting for flow through the orifice is allowable. - c) For underground facilities, Freeboard shall be 6 inches measured from the maximum 10 year water surface elevation flowing over the overflow structure.